 Some portable DVD players are made with sharing in mind, so they include multiple headphone jacks and, in some cases, multiple screens.
 They’re a little pricier, but if you’ve got multiple kids (who are still learning how to share), the money’s worth it.

-Portable DVD players are all good at playing movies, but some models go above and beyond.
+Portable DVD players are all good at playing movies, but some models do far more.
 Here are the additional features that can turn any normal player into an entertainment center.

 If you’ve got your own digital movie collection, get a portable DVD player that’s got a USB port so you can watch them along with your DVDs.
 While you won’t be able to play any copy-protected content, you can use your portable DVD player to watch your personal videos (and most will play MP3 files, too, if you just need a music player).